 Spartanburg is a medium-sized city located in the state of South Carolina.
 With a population of 37,399 people and 35 constituent neighborhoods, Spartanburg is the 11th largest community in South Carolina.

-Unlike some cities, Spartanburg isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Spartanburg are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Spartanburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Spartanburg is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Spartanburg who work in office and administrative support (10.44%), sales jobs (10.36%), and food service (7.21%).
+There are especially a lot of people living in Spartanburg who work in office and administrative support (10.70%), sales jobs (9.00%), and food service (7.76%).

 The most common language spoken in Spartanburg is English.
 Other important languages spoken here include Spanish and Miao/Hmong.